It's one engineer. On purpose.

 Where this is heading

 The more independent businesses run their own infrastructure, the more they can back each other up.
 The natural next step — once enough like-minded companies are doing this — is a small, trusted mesh where each one contributes a little spare capacity so the group depends less on any single giant provider.
 That's the direction.
-For now the win is concrete and immediate: your own anchor, honest failover, a predictable bill, and no shared fate with one hyperscaler.
+For now the win is concrete and immediate: your own anchor, honest failover, a predictable bill, and no shared fate with one hyperscaler (AWS, Azure or Google).

 Who I am